 Left: Relaxing in Kuala Lumpur’s Botanical Gardens; Right: The Sri Kandaswamy Kovil Hindu Temple

-A huge entrance tower bedecked with Hindu gods, figures and more detail than can be easily processed is flanked by a number of equally ornate statues of Hindu deities.
+A huge entrance tower bedecked with Hindu gods and mythical figures is flanked by a number of equally ornate statues of Hindu deities.
 The interior is just as colourful and used by followers for prayer and reflection at all times of the day.

 The entrance to Thean Hou Temple and a statue opposite the Thean Hou Temple